DarienLibrary/website_content/content/_finished/caregivers_initiative/caregivers.md

 <div class="col-md-6">

 #### Caregiver Café Events
 The monthly one-hour Caregiver Cafés will be open to local caregivers and the adults they care for.
-This café series will function as a way for caregivers to find a community of like-minded individuals with whom to share stories and experiences while their loved ones are guided through stimulating activities and crafts.
-In addition to opportunities to relax and network, the café will offer guided virtual reality field trips and stress-relieving workshops.
+This café series will function as a way for caregivers to find a community of like-minded individuals with whom to share stories and experiences in a relaxed environment.

 View a list of upcoming [Caregiver Café events](https://dar.to/2TVDqKv "Caregiver Café events")
 <br />